Oxbian/PackageSaver/README.md

 2) Just run it and say yes or no if you want to keep this package (by default it's no so just need to write Y or y if you want to keep it)

 > ./packageManager.sh

+### If you want to use the GUI

+1) Compile the project

+> make

+2) Run the programs, check packages you want to keeps, and after click on the "Save in a file" button.

+> ./PackageSaver

 ## How to contribute ?